mokafish/massping/README.md

 Target url with SBL tag

 ## SBL
 Structured Build Language (SBL) is a domain-specific language used to generate data.
 Similar to template engines, uses interpolation tags to render data into text.
-What sets it apart is that its tags are not predefined variables, but rather a syntax governed by specific generation rules.
+What sets it apart is that its tag are not predefined variables, but rather a syntax governed by specific generation rules.

 **Simple Demo**
 * SBL source code:  `/{zh,en}/{1:5}?i={100-200}`